5 Tips to Help Improve your Home’s IAQ

 We often place a lot of importance on outdoor air pollution.
 But the truth is, the air we breathe indoors is often more polluted than the outdoor.
 This can have a bearing on your mood and health.
 According to the Environmental Protection Agency, most of us spend about 90 percent of our time indoors, yet the concentration of some pollutants is often two to five times higher than in typical outdoor air.
-It’s essential to have the right indoor air quality system (IAQ) in place in your Cleburne, Texas, home.
+It’s essential to have the right indoor air quality system (IAQ) in place in your Cleburne, TX, home.
 Here are five tips to help improve your home’s IAQ:

 Modern homes are sealed and insulated to conserve energy.
 As a result, the same air recirculates around your home, and pollutants have no way to escape.
 This is a problem for IAQ.